-Description: Provides students with basic instruction and practice in the use of prepositions and articles.
+Description: Basic instruction and practice in the use of prepositions and articles.
 Attention will focus on prepositional phrases, verbal and adverbial idioms, and the use of definite and indefinite articles.
 36 hours lecture.
-(Non-degree credit course) (Pass/ No Pass only.)
+(Non-degree credit course) (Pass/No Pass only.)